jcorrell35/vault-web/content/Cooking/New York Bagels.md

 3. Alternate spreading on each bagel between **Egg Wash** and **Everything Bagel Seeds**.

  ##### Baking Instructions:
-4. Bake on 450°F for 10 minutes, flip, bake for another 6 minutes.
-5. Possibly Broil for 2 minutes if not browned on top.
+4. Bake on 450°F for 8 minutes, flip, bake for another 4-6 minutes, flip, broil (lo) for 2 minutes or until browned to liking).
-6. Let sit for 10 minutes on rack before eating.
+5. Let sit for 10 minutes on rack before eating.
 # Log

 | Date | Water                         | Flour | Salt  | Sugar | Yeast | Dough Improver                            | Notes                                                                                                                                                                                                                                                                                                                                                                                                       |     |